 A patient comes with a broken tooth.
 They were only eating something very soft and their back tooth broke.
 It didn’t hurt, so they left it.
 Two months later pain starts and they come to our emergency dentist.
 On looking at the tooth the dentist notes decay which must have weakened the tooth and caused it to break.
 Because they didn’t come to the dentist at that time, the decay spread and is now touching the nerve inside the tooth.
 Now, because the pain is throbbing, lasts more than a few minutes, occurs spontaneously the dentist thinks that a simple filling may not work.
 An Xray is taken and confirms that the decay has touched the nerve and a simple filling would irritate the nerve too much, causing pain – the tooth needs to be extracted or a root filling done.

 Fracture through the tooth sometimes a break is unlucky and goes through the tooth in such a way that it can not be saved.
 This means the the break finished deep underneath the gum.
 It feels like the tooth has cracked in half, you may have felt it crack when biting on something and one side of it is wobbly and irritating the gum.
-Treatment: Extraction.
+Treatment: Extraction by your emergency dentist.

 Late stage Gum Disease:

-Gum disease is a very common condition where by the gums become swollen, sore and infected.
+Gum disease is a common condition where by the gums become sore, swollen and infected.
 You will know if you have gum disease as your gums may bleed when brushing or if you have bad breath.

 If gum disease isn’t treated at the earlier stage it can develop into a condition that’s called Periodontitis, which affects the tissues around the teeth that help support the tooth.
-If this condition continues it can cause the bone in your jaw to decay and small spaces can open up between the gum and teeth.
+If this condition continues it can cause the bone in your jaw to decay .
 This will then eventually cause the tooth to become loose and they may eventually fall out.

 What Can Be Done?